Madison Square Garden (1890): History

 Topping the Garden's tower was a statue of Diana, by noted sculptor Augustus Saint-Gaudens, which caused Madison Square Park to become known as "Diana's little wooded park".
+One of the possible models for Diana was Julia Baird, a well-known artist's model.
 The original gilt copper statue was 18 ft tall, and weighed 1800 lb, and spun with the wind; Saint-Gaudens had draped the statue in cloth, but this was soon blown away.
 The statue was put in place in 1891, but was soon thought to be too large by Saint-Gaudens and White.
 It was removed and placed on top of a building at The World's Columbian Exposition in Chicago, but the bottom half was destroyed by a fire after the close of the Exposition, and the top half was lost.
 In 1893, a hollow second version of the statue, 13 ft tall and made of gilded copper, replaced the original.
 This is now at the Philadelphia Museum of Art, and a copy is in the Metropolitan Museum of Art.
 Saint-Gaudens made several smaller variants in bronze, one of which was on display in the entryway of both Madison Square Garden III, built in 1925, and the current Madison Square Garden.

 The opening of the new arena was attended by over 17,000 people – who paid up to $50 for tickets to the event – including J.P.
 Morgan, the Pierponts, the Whitneys and General William Tecumseh Sherman.